 How much to charge and so on (for creative entrepreneurs)

 Multimedia, cartoons, maps, charts and so on

 Plus contests, other sources of funds for creators

 Copywriting, speechwriting, marketing, training, and writing for government

 Translators, indexers, designers, photographers, artists, illustrators, animators, cartoonists, image professionals, composers

-including academic writing
+including essays and academic writing

 Groups for writers who specialize in animals, children's books, food, gardens, family history, resumes, sports, travel, Webwriting, and wine (etc.)

 Writers on offices, standing desks, rejection, procrastination, and other features of the writing life

 Contracts, reversion of rights, Google Books settlement